hharryyf/codeforcepractice/README.md

 This problem examines the understanding of the next array of the KMP algorithm.
 We can find the next array first and backtrack the answer by calling curr = nxt[curr]. https://vjudge.net/problem/POJ-2752

+174. Nudist Beach (diff=2300, BFS and binary search for final answer) The first observation is if we rephrase the question as is it possible for the final answer to be no less than v (0 <= v <= 1), we immediately notice that v is monotone.
+Hence, we can binary search for the final answer.
+However, another difficulty is how to create a set of nodes that satisfy the constraints.
+The most important observation is if we remove the neighbour of a node v, its strength can only decrease.
+Hence, we can use BFS strategy and eliminate all nodes that have strength less than v.
+The main lesson here is if you cannot construct the answer in a forward direction, try to do it backward. https://codeforces.com/contest/553/problem/D